watkajtys/squidbot/docs/LECTURES.md

         *   **LU:** For solving linear systems.
         *   **Cholesky:** For symmetric positive-definite matrices (Covariance matrices).
         *   **SVD:** For determining the Rank and Condition Number ($\\kappa(A) = \frac{\\sigma_{max}}{\\sigma_{min}}$).

+#### **Mental Models: Digital Communication**
+*   **Digital Trust (CRC):** Don't trust the wire.
+Every bit you receive is guilty until proven innocent by the checksum.
+*   **Numerical Decay:** Every time you add or multiply two floating-point numbers, you lose a tiny bit of truth.
+Over thousands of loops, this "decay" can make your drone think it is upside-down.

 ---